retroelec/T-HMI-C64/README.md

 The tasks responsible for handling wireless networking (Wi-Fi or Bluetooth) are pinned to CPU 0 by default (see [Espressif - Task Priorities](https://docs.espressif.com/projects/esp-idf/en/v5.0/esp32s3/api-guides/performance/speed.html)).

-For this project core 0 is used to emulate the 6510 CPU and to copy graphic data to a bitmap.
+Actually core 0 is used to emulate the 6510 CPU and the VIC and core 1 is used to emulate CIA timers, copy graphic bitmap to LCD and handling "external commands".
-All other application tasks (CIA timers, copy graphic bitmap to LCD) are done on core 1.

 ### Display